Benchmarks

 Combined-index modes

 Section titled “Combined-index modes”The aligner also offers an opt-in combined-index mode that builds one index holding both the C→T and G→A genomes instead of separate per-strand instances.
-For non-directional data this is the fastest mode at every core budget and uses about 32 % less peak memory (one ~11.5 GB index instead of four per-strand instances totalling ~16.7 GB).
-It is concordance-gated rather than byte-identical: against the faithful result, about 0.1 % of reads change fate, almost all unique↔ambiguous flips at cross-sub-genome ties, with actual mis-placement around 0.005 %.
+It is concordance-gated, not byte-identical: against the faithful result about 0.1 % of reads change fate, almost all unique↔ambiguous flips at cross-sub-genome ties, with actual mis-placement around 0.005 %.
+The numbers below are the 32-core envelope on the Linux benchmark host, median of repeats.

 The aligner’s --multicore / --parallel model is also worker-invariant: the output does not depend